lucijakrusic/programming1WS22/README.md

 # programming1WS22
-The repository of the course "Programming 1" at UNI Graz, winter semester 22/23
+The repository of the course "Programming 1" at UNI Graz.

+- winter semester 22/23, winter semester 23/24

+  Course adapted from:  https://github.com/gvasold/gdp21 by Gunter Vasold.

 It will contain all Jupyter Notebooks and example data that we will use during the course.
 All notebooks will be in English.